ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-777/index.md

 ### Hooks {#hooks}

-Hooks are a function described in a smart contract that will be called when tokens are sent or received.
-Essentially, smart contracts can react to incoming or outgoing tokens.
+Hooks are a function described in the code of a smart contract.
+Hooks get called when tokens are sent or received through the contract.
+This allows a smart contract to react to incoming or outgoing tokens.

 The hooks are registered and discovered using the [ERC-1820](https://eips.ethereum.org/EIPS/eip-1820) standard.